Rimsky-Korsakov Apartment and Museum: Collection

-More than 250 items, carefully preserved by the composer's family, were given to the museum and put back in their original places in the study, hall, drawing room and dining room.
+More than 250 items, carefully preserved by the composer's family, were given to the museum and put back in their original places in the study, hall, drawing room, and dining room.
 The completeness and authenticity of these rooms make the museum particularly invaluable.
 The other rooms in the apartment were renovated to create an exhibition room and concert halls in homage to the composer.
-The materials in the exhibition room give an idea of the diverse activities of Rimsky-Korsakov as composer, teacher and conductor.
-Various documents tell about his work at the Free Music School, Court Capella and the St. Petersburg Conservatory where he was involved for thirty-seven years.
-The caliber of the composer's students - Alexander Glazunov, Anatoly Lyadov, Anton Arensky, Alexander Grechaninov, Nikolay Tcherepnin, Nikolay Myaskovsky, Sergei Prokofiev and Igor Stravinsky - attests to his gift for teaching.
+The materials in the exhibition room give an idea of the diverse activities of Rimsky-Korsakov as a composer, teacher, and conductor.
+Various documents tell about his work at the Free Music School, Court Capella, and the St. Petersburg Conservatory where he was involved for thirty-seven years.
+The caliber of the composer's students - Alexander Glazunov, Anatoly Lyadov, Anton Arensky, Alexander Grechaninov, Nikolay Tcherepnin, Nikolay Myaskovsky, Sergei Prokofiev, and Igor Stravinsky - attests to his gift for teaching.
 The most precious exhibit is the ‘golden pen’, given to the composer in 1880 on the première of his opera May Night.
 From then on Rimsky-Korsakov used this pen to write all of his compositions, letters, and his journal My Musical Life.

 The last period of Rimsky-Korsakov's life was his most creative.
 During this time he composed eleven of his fifteen operas, including Christmas Eve, Sadko, Mozart and Salieri, The Tsar's Bride, Kaschey the Deathless, The Legend of the Invisible City of Kitezh and the Maiden Fevroniya, The Golden Cockerel, and over 40 romances.
 The composer's study does not contain a piano: Rimsky-Korsakov usually worked at a writing desk, trusting his unique inner ear.
 At another desk would sit Nadezhda, faithful assistant in all her husband's musical undertakings, making corrections and piano arrangements of his symphonic and operatic works.
-In her youth Nadezhda had herself composed music and was a brilliant pianist.
+In her youth, Nadezhda had herself composed music and was a brilliant pianist.